-One of a kind bracelets made out of Willie Nelson’s donated guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
+One of a kind bracelet made out of Willie Nelson’s recycled/played GOLD guitar string, by jeweler and 2x breast cancer survivor Elisa Guida.
 Bangles range from 2 1/2 ” – 3 1/4″ diameter.
 Once you place your order, you will receive an email asking for your wrist and hand measurements.
 It will take approximately 6 – 8 weeks to complete your order.
-These are hand made and may vary slightly.
-Willlie’s strings are GOLD colored.
+These are hand made and may vary slightly and thickness of Willie’s string will also vary.

 Click view details and put mouse on picture to see a more detailed view.

 Willie Nelson is an American country singer-songwriter, actor and activist.
 He reached his greatest fame during the outlaw country movement of the 1970s, and remains iconic, especially in American popular